lynnlilu/lynnlilu.github.io/_publications/2019-09-conference-I3-ubicomp.md

 date: 2019-09-09
 venue: 'Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)'
 #paperurl: 'http://lynnlilu.github.io/files/.pdf'
-citation: 'Li Lu, Jiadi Yu, Yingying Chen, Yanmin Zhu, Minglu Li, Xiangyu Xu.
+citation: '<b>Li Lu</b>, Jiadi Yu, Yingying Chen, Yanmin Zhu, Minglu Li, Xiangyu Xu.
 (2019). &quot;I^3: Sensing Scrolling Human-Computer Interactions for Intelligent Interest Inference on Smartphones.&quot; <i>Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)</i>.
 3(3), pp. 97:1-97:22.
 London, England. doi: 10.1145/3351255.'
 ---

 Proceedings of ACM Interaction Mobile Wearable Ubiquitous Technology is the premier international journal in ubiquitous computing, which is previously the top ranked international conference ACM Ubicomp.
 This paper was also presented in ACM Ubicomp 2019.
 ACM Ubicomp is a CCF-A conference.